venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

 The problem with webmin is that does not support officially the Alpine Linux, so basically the workaround is to trick the system into thinking it's Geento!
+There is a **open issue for https://github.com/webmin/webmin/issues/2353 support it!**

 This material is copyright, check [LICENSE](#license) at the end of the document! and you can also watch the mckaygerhard's video also at https://t.me/alpine_linux/1402